 Under another person’s column, I may write “patience” if they’re being tested.
 When our children were little, I would pray, “increase understanding,” if they were having a tough time with a subject in school.
 Or, I might pray, “desire You” when the world was vying for their attention.

-In the final section of your journal you have pages with blank lines on which to record your prayers, confessions, praises, and thoughts God places on your heart.
-Some of my most precious moments have been in stillness before the Father.
+In the final section of your journal you have pages with blank lines on which to record your prayers, confessions, praises, thoughts God places on your heart, and Bible verses on which you want to meditate.
+Some of my most precious moments are in stillness before the Father.
 With pen in hand, Bible and journal open, I find that God brings to mind poems, ministry direction, and ideas He wants me to do.
 The joy of intimacy with the Savior is abundant!

 Sermon and Bible study notes can also be recorded in this section.
 When you go before the Father with the notes you’ve taken, you can ask that He make the teachings real and applicable in your life or in the life of a loved one for whom you’re praying.